Ramping Up Rights

 This title is due to be published on 3rd July, and will be despatched as soon as possible.

-From the ‘crippled suffragette’ to 1980s punks chaining themselves to buses, from resisting government policies to changing the media narrative, this book celebrates the amazing activists, protest actions and campaigns that have fought in the UK for disabled people’s rights to live.
+From the 'crippled suffragette', to '80s punks chaining themselves to buses, to campaigners taking a stand online, this book celebrates the amazing activists and protest actions behind the UK's long battle for disabled people's rights to live.

-In Ramping Up Rights, Rachel Charlton-Dailey highlights a shockingly overlooked history: 100 years of struggle for disability rights.
-She unpacks what has gone so wrong with British attitudes and policy in the twenty-first century, and interviews campaigners and disabled people about how they have reclaimed power, from the inclusivity of online activism to the importance of intersectionality.
-She explores the live frontiers in this ongoing battle for civil rights—from the scandalous inaccessibility of our education and transport systems, to the existential debates about neurodiversity, genetic screening and ‘the right to die’.
+Rachel Charlton-Dailey highlights a shockingly overlooked tradition of disabled struggle.
+She unpacks how British attitudes and policy went so wrong in the twenty-first century, and interviews campaigners and disabled people about how they have reclaimed power, from resisting government reforms to changing the media narrative.
+She explores live frontiers in the push for civil rights--from the scandalous inaccessibility of our education and transport systems, to the existential debates about genetic screening and 'the right to die'.

 Dimensions: unknown